 HB 1550 has recently been signed into law by former Governor Jay Nixon.
 This new bill establishes a new set of guidelines for the Courts to follow concerning child custody.
 The courts now must push for joint legal and physical custody that is as close to 50/50 as possible.
 This new law requires the Courts to explain in detail why there is any deviation from the 50/50 guideline.
 It is the belief of the state that both parents should have as close to equal access to their children as possible.

 Grounds for Full Child Custody of Child in Missouri

-To apply for sole custody of a child, you will have to prepare documentation to show why having sole custody is in the best interest of the child.
+To apply for sole custody of a child, you will have to prepare documentation to show why having sole custody is in the child’s best interest.
 You will need to provide reasons and documentation to show that the other parent is a potential threat to the child or incapable of caring for the child by themselves.
 You will also need to show how you can support the child financially, physically and emotionally without the help of the other parent.

 Once a paternity judgment has been granted, the father has equal rights concerning the child.
-This means that he has the right to equal access and decision making concerning the child.
-Usually, when a paternity judgement is granted a parenting plan is established.
+This means that he has the right to equal access and decision-making concerning the child.
+Usually, when a paternity judgment is granted a parenting plan is established.
 This sets forth the obligations and rights of the father for his child.

 Child Custody Agreement Without Court in Missouri

 Life changes all the time and parents may find that the terms of their child custody agreement need to change as well.
 While it is possible for parents to enter into an oral agreement that changes the terms of their child custody agreement to fit these new life changes, it is probably not advisable.